Connor-Miller/loot/CONTEXT.md

 the layout has one documented home.

-**`.lootattributes`** — a gitattributes-style file mapping path globs to visibility (`.env restricted=alice`, `*.md public`).
-The Workspace reads it on snapshot to seal each path; unmatched paths default to Public.
+**`.lootattributes`** — a gitattributes-style file mapping path globs to visibility (`.env restricted=alice`, `*.md internal`).
+The Workspace reads it on snapshot to seal each path; unmatched paths default to Internal.
 This is the user-facing surface of the thesis — where you declare a file private.
-Two safeguards (#62, 2026-07-09): the file is **versioned** like any other path (policy travels to peers and clones — a fresh keyholder clone without the rules would otherwise re-seal restricted content Public), and a snapshot that would **demote** a path's visibility (Restricted/Embargoed → wider than the tree already records) **refuses** (a typed `RepoError::Demotion`) unless that path is passed via the global **`--allow-demote <path>`**.
+Two safeguards (#62, 2026-07-09): the file is **versioned** like any other path (policy travels to peers and clones — a fresh keyholder clone without the rules would otherwise re-seal restricted content Internal), and a snapshot that would **demote** a path's visibility (Restricted/Embargoed → wider than the tree already records) **refuses** (a typed `RepoError::Demotion`) unless that path is passed via the global **`--allow-demote <path>`**.
 Under implicit